Video VLMs as Judges on Waymo's E2E Driving Set: A First-Principles Walkthrough

 Video-LLaVA-7B 8 / 50 wobbles substantially on the other 42

 Cosmos and Molmo are deterministic-by-default even under sampling: on roughly two-thirds of clips they say the same thing 10 times in a row.
 Video-LLaVA is the opposite — it is the most variable judge under sampling, despite being the model that produced a perfectly constant Intersections answer under greedy decoding.
-Sampling exposes that VL has substantial probability mass on alternative tokens that greedy decoding hides; the constant-function behavior is an artifact of the argmax, not of the underlying distribution being narrow.
+Sampling exposes that VL has substantial probability mass on alternative tokens that greedy decoding hides; the constant-function behavior is an argmax artifact, not a narrow underlying distribution.

-This is enough to motivate the next question.
-We have a notion of “the model wobbled across 10 trials,” but it is sparse (binary “did it flip-flop or not” for most clips), and it does not distinguish the model is genuinely uncertain about a hard scene from the model is undertrained and randomly guessing.
-To separate those, we need real machinery.
+This sampling proxy is sparse — binary “did it flip-flop or not” for most clips — and it cannot tell the model is genuinely uncertain about a hard scene from the model is undertrained and randomly guessing.
+The next section produces a denser, continuous signal.

 7. Analysis 2: per-clip predictive entropy from single-pass logits